Jean28518/Godot-jTools/README.md

 ### jAudioManager
 Play easy sounds by calling just one function from anywhere.
 Music even keeps playing while switching to another scene.

+If you want you could define specific game and music bus ids in the jConfig.gd file.

 #### How to use
 - **play_music(soundPath : String, loop : bool = true, volume_db : float = 0.0)** Plays music from a given path.
 By default it is looped.